ShehabCE/shehabce.github.io/about.md

 My name is Shehab Abdel-Salam and I'm a software engineer with a passion of building high quality and maintainable software.
 My passion extends in learning new technologies and recent innovations in the tech world, and I also love to teach!

-I graduated with a B.Sc. in Computer Engineering from the American University in Cairo in Jan 2018 and I am currently studying for my M.Sc. degree in Computer Science with specialization in Deep Learning.
+I currently work as a Software Engineer at Faculty [company].
+I previously worked at Dell Technologies for around 2 years both at the Data Office team and Live Optics Product Development team.
+During my time at Dell, I worked as a part-time graduate teaching assistant at The American University in Cairo [university], and during my undergrad studies I've had couple of internships working as a deep learning researcher and web development intern.

-I currently work in the Data Office Team at Dell Technologies as an R&D Software Engineer and I am a part-time graduate teaching assistant at The American University in Cairo.
-During my time at Dell before joining Data Office team, I have also worked as a Software Engineer Graduate Intern in Live Optics Product Development Team.
-I've previously worked as a researcher intern at Valeo, and I also worked at Levelset as a web development intern.
+I have a M.Sc. degree in Computer Science and a B.Sc. degree in Computer Engineering from The American University in Cairo [University].
+I'm a tech enthusiast who enjoys writing code and writes tech-related posts sharing knowledge whenever I can.

 I am also an experienced C/C++ programmer with a participation history of problem solving competitions such as Google Code Jam, Facebook Hacker Cup, Codeforces Contests, and Weekly LeetCode Contests.